amiltonwong/CarND-Advanced-Lane-Lines/writeup_submit.md

 $ python bin_thresh.py
 ```

-To generate a binary image, I mainly use a combination of color and gradient threshold approach.
-Color gradient x thresholding steps are listed at line (17-27) in ```bin_thresh.py```, while S (Saturation) channel from HLS (Hue, Lightness, Saturation) color transform thresholding are listed at line (29-38).
+To generate a binary image, I mainly use a combination of color transform (HLS+HSV) and Sobel x gradient threshold approach.
+Sobel gradient x thresholding steps are listed at line (17-27) in ```bin_thresh.py```, while S (Saturation) channel from HLS (Hue, Lightness, Saturation) color transform thresholding are listed at line (29-36) and V (Value) chanel from HSV (Hue, Saturation, Value) color transform thresholding are listed at line (38-45).

-Firstly, I use the OpenCV Sobel function cv2.sobel() to obtain the gradient in X direction (finding vertical lines is better) and threshold out the range of [20,100].
+Firstly, I use the OpenCV Sobel function cv2.sobel() to obtain the gradient in X direction (finding vertical lines is better) and threshold out the range of [20,100] to obtain binary outoput sxbinary.
-Secondly, I convert the image to HLS colour-space and then threshold the S-channel in range of [170, 255].
+Secondly, I convert the image to HLS colour-space, and HSV colour-space.
+And then threshold the S-channel in range of [100, 255] and threshold the V-channel in range of [50, 255] to sense the yellow and white lines.
+I choose to bit-add the output from them to obtain s_v_binary. (line 47-49)
-Finally, I combine these two operations using bitwise-or operation to obtain the output binary thresholded image (combined_binary.jpg).
+Finally, I combine these operations above using bitwise-or operation to obtain the output binary thresholded image (combined_binary.jpg). line 55-57

-The following figure is the binary thresholded output (sobel x gradient + HLS s channel threshold) of test image (test1.jpg)
+The following figure is the binary thresholded output (sobel x gradient + HLS s channel & HSV v channel) of test image (test1.jpg)

 ![alt text][image3]